-Ekiti Varsity students cry out as ASUU strike enters third month
+Ekiti varsity students cry out as ASUU strike enters third month

 - 0

-Some students of Ekiti State University (EKSU), Ado Ekiti, have appealed to the Academic Staff Union of University (ASUU) and the university authorities to resolve the lingering industrial crisis in the institution.

-Some of the students told Newsmen on Monday in Ado Ekiti that they were uncomfortable as the strike had entered the third month.
+Some of the students told the News Agency of Nigeria on Monday in Ado Ekiti that they had become uncomfortable as the strike has entered the third month.

-The university lecturers embarked on an indefinite strike at the end of December 2017, on issues bothering on improved staff welfare and under-funding.
+The university lecturers embarked on an indefinite strike at the end of December 2017, on issues bordering on staff welfare and under-funding.

-A student, Mr Solomon Adewale, said if the issues on ground were not settled on time, there was a tendency that the students might miss a whole semester.
+A student, Mr. Solomon Adewale, said except the matter is settled on time, there is a tendency that the students might miss a whole semester.

-Another student, Mr Gboyega Akinola, urged parties, ASUU and the school authorities to shift ground.
+Another student, Mr Gboyega Akinola, urged ASUU and the school authorities to shift ground.

-Akinola said both the school authorities and the lecturers should consider the future and plight of the students, who would bear the consequence of the strike.
+Akinola said both the school authorities and the lecturers should consider the future and plight of the students who bear the consequence of the strike.

-Olu said that only N260 million was being released as monthly subvention to the institution as against about N500 million required.
+Olu said that only N260m was released as monthly subvention to the institution, as against the about N500m required.

 According to him, efforts made by the unions to make the state government understand the financial position of the institution and the need to be pro-active about it did not yield positive result.